 The story returns back to Jim Fitzpatrick.
 He worked for Powell Peralta in the 80s and 90s on the Bones Brigade and with the invention of the VHS the first skate movies got recorded.
 He also worked as a writer and production assistant for what came to be known as “The Savannah Slamma,” produced by Thrasher Magazine.

-In the early 90s longboarding took off as mass producion of the boards started in the US.
+In the early 90s longboarding took off as mass production of the boards started in the US.
 Around that time sub-disciplines like freestyle, slalom, long distance and downhill gained momentum.

-With the invention of the World Wide Web in 1990 by Tim Berners-Lee the promotion of skateboarding soon wasn’t limited to only word of mount and printed magazines.
+With the invention of the World Wide Web in 1990 by Tim Berners-Lee the promotion of skateboarding soon wasn’t limited to the only word of mounth and printed magazines.

 The bottom line

-And what can we take out from this brief history lesson?
-Well quite a few things actually…
+And what can we take out of this brief history lesson?
+Well, quite a few things actually…

 The influence of skateboarding teams and individuals was huge.
 Skaters back then did skate demos, talked with people and portrayed the sport the best way they knew how.
-Like some brands and individuals do today, organising skate sessions, beginner classes, longboard events and other meet-ups, still has massive value.
+Like some brands and individuals do today, organizing skate sessions, beginner classes, longboard events, and other meet-ups, still has massive value.